KyberNetwork/developer-portal/docs/integrations-restfulapiguide.md

 ## Things to note
 1) The `/buy_rate` and `/sell_rate` endpoints are currently restricted to ETH <-> ERC20 token.
 If you want to get the rates for a conversion between token A and token B, you need to run both APIs; the first to sell token A to ETH and the second to buy token B with ETH.
 2) When converting from Token to ETH/Token, the user is required to call the `/enabled_data` endpoint **first** to give an allowance to the smart contract executing the `trade` function i.e. the `KyberNetworkProxy.sol` contract.
-3) To prevent user front running, the contract limits the gas price trade transactions can have.
+3) To prevent front running, the contract limits the gas price trade transactions can have.
 The transaction will be reverted if the limit is exceeded.
 To query for the maximum gas limit, check the public variable `maxGasPrice`.

 ```js
 let maxGasPrice = await KyberNetworkProxyContract.methods.maxGasPrice().call()